❗ Update April 5, 2021:

 As an example, a typical prescription of one month’s worth of generic Adderall would run you about $25 from most major pharmacies, based off GoodRx data.
 So, about $100/mo for a life-changing treatment.
 Not cheap, but as anyone who’s been through it knows, it’s worth it.

 It’s worth mentioning that Done isn’t the only company embracing telemedicine as a means for treating ADHD.
 We recently reviewed Hello Ahead, a competitor to Done.
 Check out how Done and Hello Ahead compare (and if you’d like to dive even deeper, check out “Review: Hello Ahead for ADHD Meds Online.”

-Ahead ends up cheaper than Done, since they don’t wrap you into the whole “monthly subscription fee,” but take a look at their unique features and decide which is best for you.
+Ahead ends up cheaper and more reliable than Done, since they don’t wrap you into the whole “monthly subscription fee,” but take a look at their unique features and decide which is best for you.
 For what it’s worth, Ahead is my #1 pick.
 More on that later.

 What does the Done ADHD membership include?

-For $59/mo, a Done membership will get you:
+For $79/mo, a Done membership will get you:

 Continuous care by your doctor for any questions or concerns with your treatment.
 This means unlimited messaging with your care team, regular checkups on how you’re doing and how your treatment plan is progressing, how you’re feeling about any medication, etc.